roman-yagodin/roman-yagodin.github.io/_posts/2019-10-21-gtd-with-simpletask.md

 ### Priorities

 GTD does not (and should not) have a priority system.
-I use the `todo.txt` priority syntax to help me filter three kinds of entries:
+But I found useful to utilize the `todo.txt` priority syntax to help me filter several kinds of entries.

-- Entries with `(A)` priority are "hot": they are actions that I plan (not would *like*) to do today or at least tomorrow.
-I update this list daily.
-- Entries with `(B)` priority are "tickled": all actions or reminders with a threshold date have this priority until the threshold is passed.
-- Entries with `(D)` priority are just GTD hints I like to leave above other entries in the list, something like that:
+Entries with `(D)` priority are just general GT<u>D</u> hints that I like to keep above other entries in the context list.

+Entries with `(C)` priority are generally recurring actions with due dates.
+I use them for things that need to be kept under periodic <u>c</u>ontrol.

 ```
-(D) Check context lists
+(D) Check current context lists
 (D) Plan to complete within the next year @Projects
+...
+(C) Do weekly review rec:+1w due:2020-10-19
 ```

-This leaves `(C)` priority reserved for future use, as only `(A)`, `(B)`, `(C)` and `(D)` priorities are useful (have a color) in the current Simpletask version.
+This leaves `(A)` and `(B)` priorities reserved for some "hot" actions that I plan (not would *like*) to do today or very soon.

 **Projects and higher altitudes never have priorities.**

 ## Saved Filters (The Right Drawer)

 Saved filters allow you to bring up or review aspects of your GTD system.
 The ones I've found most useful are:

-### Hotlist

-The *Hotlist* shows me anything with a priority.
-In this way I see all my "hot" actions for today or tomorrow, as well as all "tickled" entries (incubated actions with a threshold that have become relevant).

-The hotlist is not a GTD concept, but in interviews *David Allen* has accepted the it as a potentially useful, as long as it does not become a system unto itself.
-It also allows an incubation system with date-specific triggers.

 ### Common